 5 Incentives for completed technologies are less relevant for AIs that could be catastrophic because there may be no penalty that could adequately compensate for damages and, in the extreme case, no one alive to process the penalty.
-6 Conversely, when beneficial AI groups are identified, rewards are to be applied, though this is less of a challenge because AI groups are likely to seek rewards, not dodge them.

-actions could succeed at achieving compliance to extrinsic measures, but, in addition to being intrinsically regrettable (i.e., one should not want AI developers to lose their jobs or suffer physical harm), they can also alienate AI developers, provoke backlash, and motivate them to relocate to unregulated places.
+If monitoring succeeds and harmful AI groups are identified, the next step is to enforce whatever penalty is to be applied.
+Enforcement should in general be less of a challenge than monitoring because AI groups have limited means of resisting penalties.
+Government penalties can be imposed through the threat or application of force.
+Institutional penalties can be imposed via the threat or application of measures such as firing non-compliant personnel.
+These sorts of actions could succeed at achieving compliance to extrinsic measures, but, in addition to being intrinsically regrettable (i.e., one should not want AI developers to lose their jobs or suffer physical harm), they can also alienate AI developers, provoke backlash, and motivate them to relocate to unregulated places.
 The net effect of the typical extrinsic measure is to unwittingly create an antagonistic relationship between AI developers and those who seek beneficial AI, which makes beneficial AI more difficult to achieve.
 The essential solution to this predicament is to consider intrinsic factors, i.e. the psychology of AI developers.